 ITA202 Intermediate Italian II (3)

-NOTE: Students with prior training or experience in Italian may obtain waivers for one or more of the basic language courses listed above, after consultation with the Department of Foreign Languages.
+1Note that credits for these basic language courses do not count toward the minor.
+Also note that students with prior training or experience in Italian may obtain waivers for one or more of these basic courses, after consultation with the Department of Languages, Literatures & Cultures.

 Three courses from the following:

 ITA261 Italian Society in Film (in English) (4)

 Four courses taken under advisement from the Departments of Art History, English, History, Music, and Philosophy.
 Other departments from time to time teach courses that relate to Italian Studies.
 See the program coordinator.